Download our FREE smartphone app today!

-At age 14, our students start the International General Certificate of Secondary Education (IGCSE) programme.
+At age 14, our students start the International General Certificate of Secondary Education (IGCSE) programme at the International School of Flanders - Waterloo.
 We provide our IGCSE students with the benefit of small class sizes, dedicated teachers and a diverse learning programme.
 We believe that these principles offer students the most positive learning environment.

 As a Cambridge International Examination Centre, we follow the Cambridge International Syllabus in all our IGCSE subjects.
-IGCSE is a two year programme from Cambridge and is completed with formal examinations at the end of the 2nd year, when students receive an internationally recognised set of graded certificates denoting a standardised level of formal education at secondary school.
+IGCSE is a two year programme from Cambridge and is completed with formal examinations at the end of the 2nd year when students receive an internationally recognised set of graded certificates denoting a standardised formal education level at secondary school.

 We offer a broad curriculum with the core subjects being: Co-ordinated Sciences, English (as a First or Second language), Mathematics and Global Perspectives with Elective subjects of Enterprise or Business Studies, French (as a First or Second language) or Travel and Tourism, Geography, History or Art.